rgbarathan/Customer-Churn-Prediction/ASSIGNMENT_ANSWERS.md

 ## Collaborator Information
 This assignment was completed as a team of two students:
-- Team Member 1: Ragavendhiran Barathan
+- Team Member 1: Raja Gopal Barathan
 - Team Member 2: Arun Mohan

 ---